We always wanted to see some changes in our education policies. Finally, the day has come.

 Expensive Higher Education

 Most brighter minds have to leave their Education as they reach universities because they don’t have the resources to continue their education.

 The government’s poor policymaking is often challenged, which hasn’t introduced any effective policies to support them in getting higher education.

 According to a recent report, only one in every ten Indians has a graduate degree due to the rising cost of schooling, making it extremely difficult for financially weak families to let their children continue higher studies.

 The only way to deal with this challenge is by creating policies and increasing the number of scholarships so that every deserving candidate can afford higher education.

 Importance & Major Outcomes Of The New Policy of Education In India-

-India introduced Education Policy 2020, intending to improve the infrastructure and bring transformational changes in the education sector worldwide.
+India introduced Education Policy 2020 to improve the infrastructure and bring transformational changes in the education sector worldwide.

-Let me share some expected outcomes of the latest policies that have settled the crowd with joy.
+Let me share some expected outcomes of the latest policies that have pleased the crowd.